I list you all my tips and tricks I use myself to book hotels at the best available rates!

 1. Price Comparison websites

 Do not assume that Booking.com is offering the cheapest hotel deals.
-Use comparison websites such as HotelsCombined or Trivago.
+Use comparison websites such as HotelsCombined.
 The room price might differ for more than half the price.

 2. Avoid weekends and school holidays